-The APPI imposes stringent rules for sensitive personal information, including race, beliefs, social status, medical history, disabilities, criminal records and the fact of having been a victim of a crime.
+The APPI imposes stringent rules for sensitive PI, including race, beliefs, social status, medical history, disabilities, criminal records and the fact of having been a victim of a crime.
+Private business operators are required to obtain the consent of the individual before collecting sensitive PI.
 Collection or disclosure under the opt-out mechanism of sensitive personal information without the consent of the relevant individual is generally prohibited.

 Also, the administrative guidelines for the financial sector provide for a similar category of sensitive information.
-This information is considered to include trade union membership, domicile of birth and sexual orientation, in addition to sensitive personal information.
+This information is considered to include trade union membership, domicile of birth and sexual orientation, in addition to sensitive PI.
 The collection, processing or transfer of such sensitive information by financial institutions is prohibited, even with the consent of the relevant individual, except under limited circumstances permitted under such administrative guidelines.

-Profiling

-Are there any rules regarding individual profiling?
+Profiling Are there any rules regarding individual profiling?

 The APPI does not have specific rules on individual profiling.
 However, private business operators are required to specify the purposes for which the PI is used as explicitly as possible under the APPI.
-In this regard, the Personal Information Protection Commission explains in the cross-sectoral administrative guidelines for the APPI, which were amended on 1 April 2022, that when analysing information, such as behaviours and interests related to an individual from the information obtained from the individual, private business operators using PI databases must specify the purpose of the use to the extent that such individual can predict and assume what kind of processing will be performed.
+In this regard, the Personal Information Protection Commission (the Commission) explains in the cross-sectoral administrative guidelines for the APPI that when analysing information, such as behaviours and interests related to an individual from the information obtained from the individual, private business operators using PI databases must specify the purpose of the use to the extent that such an individual can predict and assume what kind of processing will be performed.

-Also, the administrative guidelines for the telecommunication sector further provide that when information equivalent to sensitive personal information is generated as a result of profiling, it is recommended for private business operators in the telecommunication sector to obtain the consent of the relevant individuals in advance, and it is also recommended for such private business operators not to use such information unnecessarily for advertisement distribution without obtaining the consent of the relevant individuals.
+Also, the administrative guidelines for the telecommunication sector further provide that when information equivalent to sensitive PI is generated as a result of profiling, it is recommended for private business operators in the telecommunication sector to obtain the consent of the relevant individuals in advance, and it is also recommended for such private business operators not to use such information unnecessarily for advertisement distribution without obtaining the consent of the relevant individuals.

-Cloud services

-Are there any rules or regulator guidance on the use of cloud computing services?
+Cloud services Are there any rules or regulator guidance on the use of cloud computing services?

-The Personal Information Protection Commission (the Commission) has published its stance that the use of cloud server services to store personal data does not constitute disclosure to outsourced processing service providers as long as it is ensured by contract or otherwise that the service providers are properly restricted from accessing personal data stored on their servers.
+The Commission has published its stance that the use of cloud server services to store personal data does not constitute disclosure to outsourced processing service providers as long as it is ensured by contract or otherwise that the service providers are properly restricted from accessing personal data stored on their servers.
 If the use of a particular cloud computing service is considered to constitute disclosure to outsourced processing service providers, private business operators using PI databases are required to engage in 'necessary and appropriate' supervision over the cloud service providers to safeguard the transferred personal data.
 Additionally, private business operators need to confirm that the service providers, if the servers are located outside of Japan, meet the equivalency test so as not to trigger the requirement to obtain prior consent from the individuals to the cross-border transfer of data.

-Also, the cross-sectoral administrative guidelines for the APPI published by the Commission, which were amended on 1 April 2022, newly elaborate that when private business operators using PI databases handle personal data in a foreign country (including storing personal data in the servers located outside of Japan), they must take necessary and appropriate measures for the security control of personal data after understanding the personal information protection regime of such foreign country.
+Also, the cross-sectoral administrative guidelines for the APPI published by the Commission elaborate that when private business operators using PI databases handle personal data in a foreign country (including storing personal data in servers located outside of Japan), they must take necessary and appropriate measures for the security control of personal data after understanding the PI protection regime of such foreign country.